 - Modulation effects, including phasing, chorus, and flanging, can add a psychedelic, sweeping quality.

 - Note that when the initial recording already has obvious effects in it, it may not need more.
 Always feel free to experiment, but don’t be afraid to accept when something sounds great as is.

 Layering can also go a long way in creating a sound that is greater than the sum of its parts.

 - Double the sample, then experiment with other techniques described in this section to modify one or both of the layers.
 Minor modifications tend to thicken while retaining its initial sonic qualities, while more drastic modifications begin to create a new sound entirely.

 - Layer in a different sample altogether for a wholly different timbre.

 - Processing one sample with effects and mixing the relative volumes helps dial in the sound you’re after.

 - Pan one layer hard left and the other hard right to create the illusion of extra space across the stereo field.

 - Change the pitch of one of the layers.
 Start by pitching one layer up a third or perfect fifth to create chordal textures.
 Experimenting with other intervals can also yield interesting (though typically more dissonant) results.

 Amplitude envelopes are also worth experimenting with.
-This can be especially important in making things sound more organic and sit better in your mix.
+This can be especially important in making things sound more organic.

 - Most samplers include an ADSR (attack, decay, sustain, and release) envelope.
 Tweaking the attack and release times yields the most immediate results.
 Change the settings of each component and listen for how it interacts with other elements.